awsdocs/aws-control-tower-guide/doc_source/drift.md

 ### Resolution<a name="drift-account-added-resolution"></a>

 When this kind of drift occurs, you can resolve it by updating the account in Account Factory\.
 For more information, see [Updating and Moving Account Factory Accounts](account-factory.md#updating-account-factory-accounts)\.

+For more information about resolving drift for accounts and OUs, see [Managing Resources Outside of AWS Control Tower](external-resources.md)\.

 ## Removed Member Account<a name="drift-account-removed"></a>